-Where workers need to enter and work within two metres of an unprotected water's edge in a fixed structure (e.g. sediment basin), a JSEA/SWMS must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
-The following controls need to be considered when developing the JSEA/SWMS:
+Where workers need to enter and work within two metres of an unprotected water's edge in a fixed structure (e.g. sediment basin), a risk assessment must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
+The following controls need to be considered when developing the risk assessment:

-- Installation of temporary barriers or edge protection where reasonable practicable. - Use of a fall restraint system set up by competent person where reasonable practicable. - Maintaining visual sight by a second person. - Wearing a Level 100 or above lifejacket. - An easily accessible floatation device for rescue e.g. life floats, life ring or throw bag with retriever rope.
+- Installation of temporary barriers or edge protection where reasonably practicable. - Use of a fall restraint system set up by Competent person where reasonably practicable. - Maintaining visual sight by a second person. - Wearing a Level 100 or above lifejacket. - An easily accessible floatation device for rescue e.g. life floats, life ring or throw bag with retriever rope.